AmitAMahadik/VoiceIDEagle/README.md

 Build and run on a real device.
 The simulator can run the app, but speaker recognition quality on simulator audio paths is not representative of real device behavior.

+## Startup SDK readiness check

+The dashboard verifies both SDKs at app launch (and on the toolbar refresh button). `DashboardViewModel.evaluateConfiguration()` instantiates `EagleEnrollmentService` and `FalconDiarizationService` long enough to call their `start()` / `stop()` lifecycle — that round-trip catches activation errors (refused / throttled / limit reached) before the user navigates to any feature.
+The result populates `eagleReady` and `falconReady` on the view model, which `StatusCardView` renders as a single **SDKs** row reading `Eagle ✓   Falcon ✓` (or `✕` per SDK).
+All four action buttons are gated on the derived `sdkReady = eagleReady && falconReady`.

+The probe runs on the main actor for simplicity — both SDK `init()` calls are quick — and the latest error message is surfaced via the configuration banner below the status card.

 ## How enrollment works

 1. The user enters a display name.
 2. `EagleProfiler` is initialized with the AccessKey from `.env`.
 3. `AudioCaptureService` taps the microphone via `AVAudioEngine` and resamples to `Eagle.sampleRate` mono 16-bit PCM.
-4. Frames of length `EagleProfiler.frameLength` are fed to `enroll(pcm:)` until the percentage reaches 100.
+4. Frames of length `EagleProfiler.frameLength` are fed to `enroll(pcm:)`.
+Enrollment completes when **both** conditions are true: Eagle reports `>=` 100% **and** at least `AppConfig.minEnrollmentDurationSec` seconds of audio have been captured (default 8 s).
+Without the duration floor a strong, close-mic speaker can hit 100% in a couple of seconds, which produces brittle profiles.
+5. Until the minimum duration is met, the progress ring shows **time-based** progress (`elapsed / minEnrollmentDurationSec`) so the UI keeps moving smoothly.
+After that, it switches to Eagle's actual percentage.
-5. `EagleProfiler.export()` returns an `EagleProfile`.
+6. On completion, `EagleProfiler.export()` returns an `EagleProfile`.
 We serialize the bytes via `EagleProfileBytesAdapter` and persist them, with the speaker's name and creation date, to a JSON file in the Application Support directory.
-6. The profiler is destroyed (`delete()`), the audio engine is stopped, and resources are released.
+7. The profiler is destroyed (`delete()`), the audio engine is stopped, and resources are released.
+A success haptic fires.

 ## How recognition works

-1. All saved `SpeakerProfile` records are loaded from disk and reconstituted into `EagleProfile` instances.
+1. All saved `SpeakerProfile` records are loaded from disk and reconstituted into `EagleProfile` instances via `EagleProfileBytesAdapter`.
-2. `Eagle` is initialized with the array of profiles plus the configured `voiceThreshold` (0.3 by default — Eagle's internal voice activity threshold, distinct from the app-level identification threshold).
+2. `Eagle` is initialized with the configured `voiceThreshold` (0.3 by default — Eagle's internal voice activity threshold, distinct from the app-level identification threshold).
+In the current iOS SDK, `Eagle.init` does **not** take speaker profiles; they are supplied per-call to `process(pcm:speakerProfiles:)`. `EagleRecognitionService` caches the reconstructed profiles internally so the view model never sees that detail.
 3. Microphone audio is captured and converted to mono Int16 PCM at `Eagle.sampleRate`.
-4. Frames of length `Eagle.minProcessSamples()` (`Eagle.frameLength` in current SDKs) are fed to `eagle.process(pcm:)`.
-The returned scores are aligned to the order of the input profiles.
+4. Frames of length `Eagle.minProcessSamples()` (queried after init) are fed to `eagle.process(pcm:speakerProfiles:)`.
+The returned scores are aligned to the order of the cached profiles.
-5. Recognition smooths the last 3–5 score frames with a moving average to avoid jitter.
+5. Recognition smooths the latest 5 score frames with a moving average (`RecognitionViewModel.smoothingWindow`) to avoid jitter.
 6. The highest-scoring speaker becomes the **best match** if their score is at or above the user-configurable identification threshold (default `0.65`, stored in `UserDefaults`); otherwise the UI shows **Unknown Speaker**.
+A success haptic fires when the matched speaker changes.
-7. `eagle.reset()` is called when the user taps **Reset Session**. `eagle.delete()` is called when listening stops.
+7. The current Eagle iOS SDK has **no `eagle.reset()` method**, so **Reset Session** discards and re-creates the `Eagle` instance inside `EagleRecognitionService` (preserving the loaded profiles). `eagle.delete()` is called when listening stops.

 ## How diarization works